mbman/lampapp/README.md

 Virtual host alias is "vagrant.dev" with wildcard subdomains and auto-generated self-signed SSL cerfiticate support.

-Current project dir will be shared to virtualhost's root dir.
+Current project dir is shared to virtualhost's webroot.

 Mysql can be accessed remotley via node["lampapp"]["ip"] attribute IP as root:foobar

 REQUIREMENTS
 ============